import os

 "Zoom": partial(eval_zoom_series, param_name="Scale")

-dihedral_results_with_truths = batch_results(images, model, {"Orientation": partial(eval_dihedral_series, param_name="Orientation")}, components=['bg','LV','MY','RV'], true_masks=truths)
+}, components= batch_results(images, model, {"Orientation": partial(eval_dihedral_series, param_name="Orientation")}, components=['bg','LV','MY','RV'], true_masks=truths) dihedral_results_with_truths

 For the dihedral transformation we are storing the evaluation in a separate variable, so we can create a plot that looks different from the others:

 In the following we demonstrate that the function can also evaluate the models performance without passing a list of true masks to the function.
 In this case the model will make a prediction for every image, save it as png and use it as a true mask for evaluation.
 In this case it is important that the evaluated images are passed to the function in an orientation in which the model can make a good prediction, since this prediction is used as the true mask for all the following transformations.
 In this case the “right” orientation was evaluated by applying dihedral/rotation transformations to one single example image and evaluating the predictions with misas.
-Bringing all the images for batch evaluation into this desired orientation is in this case handled by the dicom_to_Image function, but it has to be manually adapted if a different set of data or a different model is used.
+Bringing all the images for batch evaluation into this desired orientation is in this case handled by the dicom_to_Image

-results_without_truths = batch_results(images, model, {
+= batch_results(images, model, {

-"Rotation": partial(eval_rotation_series, param_name="Degrees"),
+results_without_truths "Rotation": partial(eval_rotation_series, param_name="Degrees"),

 #"Brightness": partial(eval_bright_series, param_name="Relative Brightness", start=0.025, end=.975, step=0.025),